vacovsky/fasturtle/README.md

 # Fasturtle

-A detokenization tool for configuration files and Madlibs.
+A detokenization tool for configuration files and Madlibs, with support for Chef data bags.

 ## Installation